5 Mistakes Most Finger Drummers Make (And How To Fix Them)

 This is exactly what a real drummer does on an acoustic drum kit; they isolate their hands to play compound rhythms, which is why one drum kit setup can easily play jazz, metal, hip-hop, or any other style of drumming.

-(I have a full pad layout walkthrough for free, plus a bunch of other essential lessons in my Finger Drumming Starter Course if you're interested.)
+(I have a full pad layout walkthrough for free, plus a bunch of other essential lessons in my Finger Drumming Starter Course if you want to get my ultimate finger drumming pad layout.)

 Mistake #2: Changing Pad Layouts

-Once you have a really solid pad layout, it's not a good idea to change it too often, at least not in the beginning.
+Once you have a really solid pad layout, you need to avoid the temptation to change it, at least not in the beginning.

 This is because you want to build muscle memory, and changing your pad layout all the time will actually prevent your fingers from developing the proper dexterity.